featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

   Failed = 'Failed'
 }
 ```
-## Rollout Strategies
+## Rollout Strategies and Client Context

-Starting from version 1.1.0 FeatureHub supports _server side_ evaluation of complex rollout strategies
+Starting from version 2.0.0 FeatureHub supports client and server side evaluation of complex rollout strategies
 that are applied to individual feature values in a specific environment.
 This includes support of preset rules, e.g. per **_user key_**, **_country_**, **_device type_**, **_platform type_** as well as **_percentage splits_** rules and custom rules that you can create according to your application needs.

+The different is simply where these get evaluated.
+As explained above, you would use Server Side evaluation (a Server Eval API Key)
+when you are using an _insecure client_.
+Typically this also means one user per client.
+Client Side evaluation is intended for use
+in secure environments (such as microservices) and is intended for rapid client side evaluation, per request for example.

 For more details on rollout strategies, targeting rules and feature experiments see the [core documentation](https://docs.featurehub.io/#_rollout_strategies_and_targeting_rules).

-We are actively working on supporting client side evaluation of
-strategies in the future releases as this scales better when you have 10000+ consumers.

 #### Coding for rollout strategies
 There are several preset strategies rules we track specifically: `user key`, `country`, `device` and `platform`.
 However, if those do not satisfy your requirements you also have an ability to attach a custom rule.
 Custom rules can be created as following types: `string`, `number`, `boolean`, `date`, `date-time`, `semantic-version`, `ip-address`